Ericliu249/Determine-Text-Similarity/README.md

 ## Objective

 The goal of this project is to run a simple flaks web app inside a docker container that can determine the similiarity between two texts through a HTTP request.
 Documents that are exactly the same should get a score of 1, and documents that don’t have any words in common should get a score of 0.
-Please use the samples below to develop your application.

 ## Considerations

 1. **Tokenization**